Since I founded the Secret Society of Happy People over twenty years ago, I’ve been asked countless times, “What is the secret to happiness?”

 Be Open To Discovering New Happiness-Makers

-Of course, everyone should be open to trying new things – even things that may not initially seem fun to us.
+Of course, everyone should be open to trying new things – as long as they don’t make us feel like throwing up.

-When we arrived at the snow tubing place I watched people slide down the hill, which all of a sudden seemed rather gigantic and daunting.
-My initial instinct was to go back to the car.
+When we arrived at the snow tubing place I watched people slide down the hill.
+All of a sudden, this hill—and the idea of tubing down it—seemed daunting, and my initial instinct was to go back to the car.

 However, my friend Kari and I were visiting her brother and his family in Iowa.
 They’d been wonderful hosts and wanted me to experience one of their winter activities.
 I felt like I should try it at least once – right?
 Otherwise, I’d have been a rude guest – and there’s nothing happy about that.